Official language: Taiwan

 Mandarin is the most common language used in government.
 After World War II the mainland Chinese-run government made Mandarin the official language, and it was used in the schools and government.
 Under the Development of National Languages Act, political participation can be conducted in any national language, which is defined as a "natural language used by an original people group of Taiwan", which also includes Formosan languages, the Taiwanese variety of Hokkien and Hakka.
 According to Taiwan's Legislative Yuan, amendments were made to the Hakka Basic Act to make Hakka an official language of Taiwan.

 Timor-Leste

 According to the constitution of Timor-Leste, Tetum and Portuguese are the official languages of the country, and every official document must be published in both languages; Indonesian and English hold "working language" status in the country.

 Ukraine

 The official language of Ukraine is Ukrainian.

 United Kingdom

 The de facto official language of the United Kingdom is English.
-In Wales, the Welsh language, spoken by approximately 20% of the population, has de jure official status, alongside English.
+In Wales, the Welsh language, spoken by approximately 20% of the population, has de jure official status, alongside English. as of November 30, 2025 Gaelic and Scots have become official languages of Scotland alongside the earlier declared official language of English.